 The Denver Group Backpacking School is open to all CMC members 18 and older regardless of hiking classification and youth 15–17 years of age when accompanied by a parent or guardian.
 Students are expected to be comfortable with basic day hiking.

-Successful completion of the Wilderness Trekking School (WTS) is required.
+Successful completion of the Day Hiking School (DHS) or Wilderness Trekking School (WTS) is required.
 However if you haven’t completed WTS but believe your trekking skills are proficient, especially in navigation, you can submit a WTS waiver for approval.
 Please review the WTS curriculum before submitting a waiver.

 Links & Additional Information